CoFEH: LLM-driven Feature Engineering Empowered by Collaborative Bayesian Hyperparameter Optimization: Abstract

 \section{Abstract}

-Feature Engineering (FE) is pivotal in automated machine learning (AutoML) but remains a bottleneck for traditional methods, which treat it as a black-box search, operating within rigid, predefined search spaces and lacking domain awareness.
-While Large Language Models (LLMs) offer a promising alternative by leveraging semantic reasoning to generate unbounded operators, existing methods fail to construct free-form FE pipelines, remaining confined to isolated subtasks such as feature generation.
-Most importantly, they are rarely optimized jointly with hyperparameter optimization (HPO) of the ML model, leading to greedy “FE-then-HPO” workflows that cannot capture strong FE–HPO interactions.
+Feature Engineering (FE) is pivotal in automated machine learning (AutoML) but remains a bottleneck for traditional methods, which operate within rigid search spaces and lack domain awareness.
+While Large Language Models (LLMs) offer a promising alternative to generate unbounded operators with semantic reasoning, existing methods focus on isolated subtasks such as feature generation, falling short of free-form FE pipelines.
+Moreover, they are rarely coupled with hyperparameter optimization (HPO) of the downstream ML model, leading to greedy “FE-then-HPO” workflows that cannot capture strong FE–HPO interactions.
 In this paper, we present \sys, a collaborative framework that interleaves LLM-based FE and Bayesian HPO for robust end-to-end AutoML.
-CoFEH uses an LLM-driven FE optimizer powered by Tree of Thought (TOT) to explore flexible FE pipelines, a Bayesian optimization (BO) module to solve HPO, and a dynamic optimizer selector that realizes interleaved optimization by adaptively scheduling FE and HPO steps.
+CoFEH uses an LLM-driven FE optimizer powered by Tree of Thought (TOT) to explore flexible FE pipelines, a Bayesian optimization (BO) module to solve HPO, and a dynamic optimizer selector that adaptively interleaves FE and HPO steps.
 Crucially, we introduce a mutual conditioning mechanism that shares context between LLM and BO, enabling mutually informed decisions.
-Experiments show that \sys not only outperforms traditional and LLM-based FE baselines, but also achieves superior end-to-end performance under joint optimization.
+Experiments show that \sys outperforms both traditional and LLM-based baselines in both standalone FE and joint FE+HPO settings.

 \ccsdesc[500]{Computing methodologies~Search methodologies} \ccsdesc[300]{Computing methodologies~Machine learning algorithms}

 \keywords{Feature Engineering, Large Language Models, Joint Optimization}